This post was originally published in May 2019 and has been updated for relevance and clarity.

 By reacting to gaps within the market, as well as promoting their unique offerings, Square was able to surpass over 33 million downloads at a growth that was three times faster than its major competition.

-One of the main focuses we had at Brandpoint over the last year and a half was the concept of digital transformation and the idea that the homefield advantage companies may have had in their local environments was now gone.
+One of our main focuses at Brandpoint over the last few years was the concept of digital transformation and the idea that the homefield advantage companies may have had in their local environments was now gone.
 Businesses were on an even playing field, all online trying to serve their clients who were at home and at home only.
 There are some things you can do to not only keep up with the competition but surpass them.

 - Look at your website’s customer experience: As our CEO Scott Severson said in his article (linked above) about this, “Customers are increasingly measuring all their interactions against low-friction experiences, such as buying on Amazon.
 It is important to audit your CX and remove anything that is getting in the way of your customer.”